zopefoundation/z3c.table/src/z3c/table/README.txt

   >>> requestBatchingTable.__parent__ = container
   >>> requestBatchingTable.__name__ = u'requestBatchingTable.html'

-Note; our table needs to start batching at smaller amount of items then we have by default otherwise we don't get a batch:
+Note; our table needs to start batching at smaller amount of items than we have by default otherwise we don't get a batch:

   >>> requestBatchingTable.startBatchingAt = 5